 Indeed, considering the pre-pandemic trend in the practice of psychotherapy, she declares: “There has been a paradoxical drive to delete the body from the therapeutic interaction in the name of such things as convenience, democratization, continuity, and cost-effectiveness”.
 She regrets that: “we have been learning simply to accept simulated relationships, ‘as if’ relationships”, and issues a warning that, unlike her earlier self, we should not “sleepwalk into the use of technology for treatment” (p.
 2).

-Technologically mediated relationships can undermine core principles of therapeutic work
+2 – Do technologically mediated relationships undermine core principles of therapeutic work?